Goorakh/RiskOfChaos/README.md

 * Spawn Scavenger Bag: Spawns a scavenger bag near a random player
 * Loose Pockets: Drops a random item from everyone's inventory every 0.9 seconds
 * Meteor Shower: Activates the glowing meteorite equipment
-* Randomize Loadout: Randomizes all player's loadouts (skills and skins)
 * You and a super intelligent Lemurian...: Spawns an invincible Lemurian in a random location on the map with an infinite damage stat (instantly die if you touch it)
 * Mitosis: Duplicates every character on the map
 * Scrap Random Item: Turns a random scrappable item in every players inventory into the corresponding scrap
 * Increase Gravity: Increases gravity by a configurable amount (default +50%), lasts until the end of the current stage
 * Decrease Gravity: Decreases gravity by a configurable amount (default -50%), lasts until the end of the current stage
-* Give Random Elite Aspect: Gives all players a random elite aspect (drops on the ground if they don't have any empty equipment slots)
 * Corrupt Random Item: Converts a random item in every player's inventory to the void variant
 * Spawn Doppelganger: Triggers the Artifact of Vengeance event
 * Potrolling: Spawns a bunch of nice pots for you to roll
 * Wet Floor: Every surface is slippery.
-Lasts until end of current stage
+Lasts 1 stage
 * Increase Chest Prices: Increases the cost of all interactables by a configurable amount (default +25%)
 * Decrease Chest Prices: Decreases the cost of all interactables by a configurable amount (default -25%)
 * Spawn Void Implosion: Spawns a random void implosion on every player